 2. Reduce your consumption

 To reduce the cost you buy in energy, you can look for the best energy deals on independent energy comparison websites, such as our own Which?
 Switch.
 The Which? money-saving guide has lots of tips and ideas to help you switch supplier.
+Which?
+Elderly Care has lots of tips on how to keep older people warm in their home too.

 How to use less energy